Methylphenidate (By mouth)

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

-- Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.Throw away any unused mixed extended-release suspension after 4 months.
+- Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.Throw away any mixed extended-release suspension that you do not use after 4 months.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows if you also use an antacid (such as Gaviscon®, Maalox®, Mylanta®, Rolaids®), blood pressure medicine (such as amlodipine, atenolol, clonidine, hydrochlorothiazide, lisinopril, metoprolol, Benicar®, Cozaar®, Diovan®), a blood thinner (such as warfarin, Coumadin®, Jantoven®), cold or allergy medicine, medicine for depression (such as amitriptyline, citalopram, clomipramine, desipramine, fluoxetine, imipramine, nortriptyline, sertraline, Cymbalta®, Effexor®, Elavil®, Lexapro®, Pristiq®), medicine for mental illness (such as haloperidol, Haldol®), or medicine for seizures (such as phenobarbital, phenytoin, primidone, Dilantin®, Mysoline®).